Talla-Jaichandra-Goud/Hospital-Emergency-Room-Dashboard/README.md

 ## 🎯 Business Problem

-Hospital emergency rooms receive a large number of patients every day.
-Without effective reporting, it becomes difficult to monitor operational performance and identify areas for improvement.

 This dashboard addresses key business questions such as:

 - How many patients visited the emergency room?